stagecast/LiveHacks-api/README.md

 # Stagecast APIs

-In this repo you can find information and APIs the topics listed below.
+In this repo you can find information and APIs on the topics listed below.
 Your are welcome to use this no matter if you are a **LiveHacks** participant or not! :)

 ## General APIs